Independent record label: 1990s: Dance music, Britpop and alternative rock

-However, not all indie record labels failed in this era due the problems with Rough Trade Distribution, some failed because they did not stick to their niche and tried to take on the majors at their own game.
+However, not all indie record labels failed in this era due to the problems with Rough Trade Distribution.
+Some failed because they did not stick to their niche and tried to take on the majors at their own game.
 David Mimran's Savage Records (known for British band Soho and their Smiths-sampling indie-dance hit "Hippychick" in 1991) was set up by the Swiss teenager in 1986 and funded by his multi-millionaire father.
 Due to the almost endless financing of his father and the fact their A&R manager (a Swiss record shop owner called Bernard Fanin) had industry experience, the label managed to make it into the 1990s with a number of dance and hip-hop hits by artists such as Silver Bullet and A Homeboy, Hippy and A Funky Dread (issued on Savage's Tam Tam dance label).
 Around the time Soho had their top ten UK hit, Mimran decided that Savage would not just be a British indie, but would be an American major instead.
 Savage Records went on a spending spree in America, which resulted in them opening plush offices on Broadway, hiring Michael Jackson's manager Frank DiLeo and signing David Bowie to a massive $3.4 million record deal, all which ended when Mimran's father, Jean Claude, cut finances.
 In the end Bowie's Savage album, Black Tie White Noise only just made the US Top 40 albums chart (but was a number one in the UK for Savage's distributor BMG via their Arista label) with Savage Records being a record label whose 'story' Telstar and Sanctuary would follow to a lesser extent.

 One independent record label who was having a better time than Savage Records in the early to mid-90s American marketplace was Epitaph Records.
-It was Epitaph that released The Offspring's 1994 album Smash, which would become the best-selling independent record of the 1990s.
+Epitaph released The Offspring's 1994 album Smash, which became the best-selling independent record of the 1990s.
 The album was certified six times platinum in the United States and sold more than 12 million copies worldwide.